What is being done to provide additional support for 5th Form pupils to ensure they are fully prepared for exams in January and June?

 How and when does the School advise my child on subject choices?

-- We understand that you are keen to have some clarity about choices.
-We could, of course, publish an unchanging blocking system, but it is a strength of our procedures that we can tailor our provision to pupil demand, as above.
+We understand that you are keen to have some clarity about choices.
+We would prefer not to publish an unchanging blocking system to ensure that we can try and accommodate as many pupils’ choices as possible.

-How do I know which subjects are available at A-level and IB?
+How do I know which subjects are available at A-level?

 How does my child access information about careers and higher education?

-- All tutors review the half termly progress and organise one-to-one interviews with each tutee.
-A substantial element of the 5th Form tutorial programme is devoted to careers and pupils can also access presentations about internships and workplace offered through InvestIN Education.
+All tutors review the half termly progress and organise one-to-one interviews with each tutee.
+Within the 5th Form there is considerable focus on careers and pupils can access presentations about internships and workplace offered through InvestIN Education.

-- Mrs Davies, Head of Careers and Higher Education, has conducted the My Future Careers survey with all our 5th Form pupils.
-This allows pupils to consider possible sixth form subject choices and explore likely career matches and aptitudes.
-This is followed up during November with a one-to-one interview with each 5th Form pupil to identify the best Sixth Form options as well as important guidance on routes to higher education and entry into career opportunities.
+Mrs Davies, Head of Careers and Higher Education, has conducted the online Career Choices Questionnaire with all our 5th Form pupils.
+This allows pupils to consider possible sixth form subject choices and explore likely career matches.
+This questionnaire is followed up with a one-to-one interview with each 5th Form pupil to identify the best Sixth Form options as well as important guidance on routes to higher education and entry into career opportunities.

-Parents and pupils may also contact Mrs Davies (firstname.lastname@example.org) for individual consultation by appointment.
+Parents and pupils may also contact Mrs Davies (firstname.lastname@example.org) for individual consultation by appointment during term time.

 How does the School support candidates for competitive university courses and medical degrees?

-- Our Early Applicants’ Programme (those applying for courses at Oxford and Cambridge, medicine, veterinary medicine and dentistry) runs for Lower Sixth pupils from the second half of the Spring Term and comprises weekly sessions led by Mrs Phillips, Head of History, who is a PPE graduate from Oxford herself, and supported by the Deputy Head Academic and Head of Sixth Form.
+Our Early Applicants’ Programme (those applying for courses at Oxford and Cambridge, medicine, veterinary medicine and dentistry) runs for Lower Sixth pupils from the second half of the Spring Term and comprises of weekly sessions supported by the Head of Sixth Form.